-In addition to the distance education courses and clinical preceptorship, 1- 2 on-campus seminars are required each semester.
+In addition to the distance education courses and clinical preceptorship, one to two on-campus seminars are required each semester.
 These sessions are designed to provide students the benefit of face-to-face contact with faculty and to enhance critical thinking and analysis skills related to radiological procedures and images.
-Educational activities fill each session's schedule, but there are also opportunities for professional networking with other RA students and faculty.
+Educational activities fill each session’s schedule, but there are also opportunities for professional networking with other RA students and faculty.

 Mission Statement, Goals, and Accreditation

 The UNC Radiologist Assistant Masters of Radiologic Science program prepares students to practice competently and effectively as medical imaging professionals in radiology.
 The academic and clinical foundation in the curriculum develops graduates with professional flexibility and adaptability to assume prominent roles and responsibilities after graduation in both career and scholarly pursuits.

 - The program develops competent, effective radiologist assistants.

 - The program supports development of skills necessary to practice as an integral team member in a radiology practice.